Explore admissions and advising for the UNM PA program.

 The UNM PA Program employs a holistic review process.
 Highest consideration is given to applicants who:

-A separate application to UNM is required upon acceptance into the program, if not currently enrolled in a UNM master’s program.
+A separate application to UNM is required upon acceptance into the program.
 Applicants should not apply to UNM prior to receiving notification of program acceptance and instructions from the PA Program.

 The UNM PA Program reserves the right to verify all employment, clinical experience, and volunteering included in any submitted materials.